nglaeser/crypto-glossary/docs/Areas-of-Cryptography/blockchain.md

 Used by: Bitcoin, Litecoin, and Monero.

 **Account-based**
 : The account model simply maintains a database mapping accounts to balances.
 This database represents the global state.
-Use by: Ethereum.
+Used by: Ethereum.

 !!! tip "Further Reading"
     [The UTXO vs. Account Model](https://www.horizen.io/academy/utxo-vs-account-model/)